KevinTheMix/CheatSheets/OAuth.md

     * `grant_type=authorization_code` = tells the Token endpoint what we're giving it and what we're trying to achieve
     * `&code={Grant code}`
     * `&redirect_uri={url}`
-    * `&client_id={client id}&client_secret={client secret}` = only if didn't use Basic authentication POST header above
+    * `&client_id={id}&client_secret={secret}` = only if didn't use Basic authentication POST header above
 4. SA Token Response
   * The SA responds with a HTTP 200 including a JSON body containing the Access Token as well as some meta-information (token type, expiry, and optionally the scope, which is also mandatory if the User didn't consent to all of the requested scopes)
   * This Token must be kept hidden from the User in the Backend, so it cannot fall into the wrong hands.

 ### Implicit Grant Type

+For _public clients_ that cannot store secret client credentials in a way that the User('s browser) cannot see/access i.e. all requests go through the User's browser.
+It was designed specifically for Javascript applications.
-Works for _public clients_ that cannot keep a secret, e.g. runs solely on a client's device or served directly from a CDN with no way of storing client credentials in a way that the User cannot see/access.
-This also means there cannot be a client secret to pass for the Token Request.
-Hence it is less secure than the Authorization Code Grant Type.
+E.g. Client App served directly from a CDN and runs solely on a client's device's browser.
+Hence, there cannot be a client secret to pass for the Token Request.
+It is therefore less secure than the Authorization Code Grant Type.

-Since the client cannot keep any predefined secret, there's no added benefit for an additional dedicated Token Request, which is thus removed.
+Since the client cannot keep any predefined secret, there's no added benefit for an additional dedicated Token Request, which is thus removed entirely.
 Instead, the Access Token is provided directly via the browser in response to the initial Authorization Request.

 1. CA Authorization Request